MedoX71T/macOS-BigSur-EFI-File-For-HP-210-G1/README.md

 # Discription
 The HP 210 G1 is known for running Windows 7, 8, or even 10.
 Developers often prefer to use Linux, and Kali Linux is popular among security professionals.
 However, today I've developed an EFI that allows you to run macOS Big Sur on the HP 210 G1.
 # Note
-This EFI file is for dual boot [macOS & Windows]. <br>
-This project is a work in progress and is NOT THE FINAL RELEASE YET.
+This EFI file enables dual booting macOS and Windows.
+Please note that this project is a work in progress and is not the final release yet.
 # My laptop specifications
 CPU: Core i3 4010U 1.7 <br>
 GPU: Intel HD 4400 <br>